International Plastics, Inc.

 A desiccant is a dehumidifying agent which attracts moisture from the atmosphere.
 It adsorbs and holds particles of water to itself.
 Desiccant Packets are small sachets of Desiccant clay, aimed at protecting goods from moisture.
 The three most common types of desiccants are clay, silica gel, and molecular sieve.
 Desiccant Packets help protect products in a wide range of industries, including pharmaceuticals, nutraceuticals, diagnostics, food, and electronics, from moisture.

-A Desiccant is a substance that removes moisture from the surrounding air.
-When sealed in an air-tight container, such as a plastic bag, a Desiccant packet will produce a low humidity environment within the Poly Bags and Poly Liners.
+A desiccant is a substance that removes moisture from the surrounding air.
+When sealed in an air-tight container, such as a plastic bag, a desiccant pack will produce a low-humidity environment within the poly bag or any sealed container.

 Volume UNITS REQUIRED STOCK #